 Visually, Nursery Favorites is rather more in the mode of 1905 than 1913.
 If you want to see what I mean, check out Lois Weber’s tour de force production, Suspense, from the same year as Nursery Favorites.
 Weber employs extreme close-ups, triptychs, imaginative framing and other flourishes to turn a simple melodrama into an exercise in cinematic style.
 Director Allen Ramsey, on the other hand, is content to simply gather his cast before the camera and let it crank.
 Clearly, the sound is meant to be the star of the show.
 (One is reminded of some of the staid talkies in the early sound era.)

 The whole thing has a very school play feel with the performers crowding onto a relatively small stage and practically sitting on one another’s laps.
+For more modern entertainment for your children, watch these YouTube videos which are great for getting kids singing along with the music!
 A more effective presentation would have been to cut to each act individually and then gathering everyone on the stage at the end for the musical grand finale.
 Of course, some of this limited scope can be blamed on the fact that Kinetophone films could only last six minutes—the length of a cylinder—but I do think a bit more sophistication would have been possible.
 The Gaumont sound productions of the period certainly showed more polish and style.